Councillor Marcus Johns

 I sit on the Economy Scrutiny Committee, which looks at issues like jobs, skills, and training, as well as transport and strategies at the Greater Manchester level.
 I chose this committee because I have experience in the field, previously working in economic development and now doing economic research, and thought it was the best place for me to contribute.

 Outside of politics and being a Councillor, I have too many interests to properly devote enough time to!
 I like reading and watching sci-fi and fantasy to relax, from the classics like Lord of the Rings and Firefly to the trashy and terrible.
 I love learning languages, speak Spanish, love cooking, play video games, and try to read the paper at least once a week!
-I’m also a big fan of the theatre, particularly musicals, and our drag scene in the Gay Village where we have some of the world’s best drag artists.
+I’m also a big fan of the theatre, particularly musicals, and our drag scene in Manchester’s Gay Village where we have some of the world’s best drag.